 Step Two: Pushing the Needle Through Fabric

 The next step is to show them how to push the needle through fabric.
-Hold your hand over theirs and guide their fingers as they make a small stitch in the fabric.
+Hold your hand over theirs and guide their fingers as they make a basic sewing stitch in the fabric.
 If it is hard for them to keep their hands steady, put your hand over top of theirs and move their fingers as you go.